Toileting, Nappy Changing and intimate care Policy

 1. Show the child where the toilet, step and paper is.

-2. Allow the child free use of the toilet throughout their time with me.
+2. Allow the child free use of the toilet.

-3. Encourage the child to use the toilet before we go out, before snack and meal times.
+3. Encourage the child to use the toilet before we go out and before snack and meal times.

-5. Listen to children who use the toilet on their own making sure they don’t require any help.
+5. Listen to children who use the toilet on their own making sure to help where required.

-6. Ask children if they are OK when they have finished using the toilet.
+6. Ask children if everything is OK once they have finished using the toilet.

 7. Provide assistance for those requiring it in a private and discreet manner.

-8. Talk about the use of the toilet openly with all of the children.
+8. Talk about the use of the toilet openly with all children.

 10. Soiled items of clothing will be double bagged and sent home with the parent/carer.